 Ambiguous Evaluation Criteria Cause Weak Answers

-You gave criteria, but the criteria are themselves vague — "engaging", "professional", "innovative" — so the model interprets freely.
+Your criteria are vague — "engaging", "professional", "innovative" — so the model interprets freely.
+Turn each adjective into a testable rule with a 10-second check.

 Common causes